rh-aiservices-bu/llm-on-openshift/README.md

 The following **Databases** can be used as a Vector Store for Retrieval Augmented Generation (RAG) applications:

+- [Milvus](vector-databases/milvus/README.md): Full recipe to deploy the Milvus vector store, in standalone or cluster mode.
-- [PostgreSQL+pgvector](pgvector_deployment/README.md): Full recipe to create an instance of PostgreSQL with the pgvector extension, making it usable as a vector store.
+- [PostgreSQL+pgvector](vector-databases/pgvector/README.md): Full recipe to create an instance of PostgreSQL with the pgvector extension, making it usable as a vector store.
-- [Redis](redis_deployment/README.md): Full recipe to deploy Redis, create a Cluster and a suitable Database for a Vector Store.
+- [Redis](vector-databases/redis/README.md): Full recipe to deploy Redis, create a Cluster and a suitable Database for a Vector Store.

 ### Inference and application examples